-Some of the benefits of homeschooling as opposed to traditional schooling are:
+Some of the benefits of homeschooling include:

-1. Face-to-face teaching
+1. One-on-one teaching

 This is the biggest benefit of homeschooling: your child gets complete, undivided attention throughout the phase of teaching.
-Face-to-face teaching allows the child to receive individual attention which is not possible in traditional classrooms, where the child often has to share the classroom with many other students, all of whom have diverse needs.
+One-on-one teaching allows the child to receive individual attention which is not possible in traditional classrooms, where the child often has to share the classroom with many other students, all of whom have diverse needs.

-Sending your child to school means rushing about every morning to get them ready and to drop them off at school on time.
-Homeschooling gives you the freedom to fix your own schedule and keep it flexible too.
+Sending your child to a traditional school means rushing about every morning to get them ready and drop them off at school on time.
+In contrast, homeschooling gives parents and children the freedom to create their own schedule and keep it flexible too.
 If you are busy in the morning, you can arrange to teach your child in the evening.
 Your schedule is entirely up to you to decide.

 3. Eliminates unnecessary competition among peers

-Homeschooling eliminates this kind of intense negative pressure and lets children focus upon their subjects rather than their grades.
+Homeschooling eliminates this kind of intense negative pressure and lets children focus on their subjects rather than their grades.
 In this way, they can develop an in-depth knowledge of their subjects as well as an appreciation for them.